Standing orders

 The repeat unit determines the time measure of the repetition.
 Together with the repeat interval, this defines the spacing between executions:

-• Years: Execution every n years.
-The execution month (1–12) and day position determine the exact timing.
+- Years: Execution every n years.
+The execution month is selected from a dropdown with localized month names.
+Together with the day position, it determines the exact timing.

 Day position